-Support of Art Exhibitions
+Support of Art

 The Bank regularly organizes art exhibitions of both local and foreign artists, sculptors and photographers in its permanent art gallery located in the center of the city, in the Bank's headquarters.
-Each exhibition is launched as a sparkling event with authors' participation and everyone is welcome to enjoy the art at the exhibitions open and free.
+Each exhibition is launched as a sparkling event with authors' participation and everyone is welcome to enjoy the art at the exhibitions open and free (whenever permitted by national procedures).